nanoporetech/scrappie/README.md

-      --dump=filename        Dump annotated events to HDF5 file -l, --limit=nreads         Maximum number of reads to call (0 is unlimited) -m, --min_prob=probability Minimum bound on probability of match -o, --outformat=format     Format to output reads (fasta or sam) -s, --skip=penalty         Penalty for skipping a base --segmentation=group   Fast5 group from which to reads segmentation --slip, --no-slip      Use slipping
+      --dump=filename        Dump annotated events to HDF5 file -l, --limit=nreads         Maximum number of reads to call (0 is unlimited) -m, --min_prob=probability Minimum bound on probability of match -o, --outformat=format     Format to output reads (FASTA or SAM) -s, --skip=penalty         Penalty for skipping a base --segmentation=group   Fast5 group from which to reads segmentation --slip, --no-slip      Use slipping